Physiotherapy is a highly effective treatment for a calf sprain.

 Grades of calf sprain

-of injury Calf sprains often occur with a sudden strong contraction of the muscle or with a change of direction.
-Grades of calf sprain At assessment, physiotherapists can help to identify the grade (severity) of the calf sprain
+Calf sprains often occur with a sudden strong contraction of the muscle or with a change of direction.
+At an ALO assessment, your physiotherapist can help to identify the grade (severity) of the calf sprain

 - Grade 1: Small micro tears in the muscle fibres.